jindian/linux_note/linux_startup/kernel_init.md

 (gdb)
 ```

-the eleventh one is `alloc_frozen_cpus`, it allocates cpu mask for frozen/slept cpu because of power management
+`alloc_frozen_cpus`, it allocates cpu mask for frozen/slept cpu because of power management

-the twelfth one is `sysctl_init`, it set parent for `root_table` and its child table
+`sysctl_init`, it sets parent for `root_table` and its child table

-the thirteenth one is `ksysfs_init`, in the initialization it create directory name `kernel` and files under the directory
+`ksysfs_init`, in the initialization it creates directory name `kernel` and files under the directory

 ```ksysfs_init
 ksysfs_init () at kernel/ksysfs.c:163